livioribeiro/selva/docs/en/tutorial.md

 {"greeting": "Hello, World!"}
 ```

-Right now our handler just get a name from the query string and responding with
+Right now our handler just get a name from the path and respond with JSON data to
-JSON data to the client.
+the client.

 ## Creating the Greeter service